Stinky's House of Horrors scares for a good cause

 You have free articles remaining.

-Originally, admission to the house was free, but after a few years, Philpott decided he wanted to use the event to collect food for the Muscatine Salvation Army’s food pantry.
+He also tries keeps the House ‘PG-13,’ going all out with the scares but still making sure things like eerie mannequins are appropriately covered up.
+According to Philpott, the only time where he’s not working on the House in some way is in November, when he’s focusing on putting up his Christmas lights.

-When Philpott raced cars with his friends, they were interviewed by Vintage Sound 93.1 FM, a station that also collected food for the Salvation Army through the "Freezing for Food" campaign.
-He became involved with the radio station's food drive.
-Making the entry fee for Stinky's House of Horrors one can of food allows him to continue his support of the Salvation Army's food pantry..
+Volunteers also help bring the house to life, setting rooms up and raking leaves in order to keep the area safe for those who want to attend.
+“The city’s always been really helpful with picking up the leaves either the day before or the day of,” Philpott said.
+Originally, admission to the house was free, but after a few years, Philpott decided that he wanted to use the event to raise food for the Muscatine Salvation Army’s food pantry.

-Philpott said he has a minimum goal of 4,000 pounds of food, though he’d like to hit 6,000 to 7,000 pounds of food.
-Merrill Hotel, Krieger’s and Reynolds Engineering have already promised to help Philpott with reaching his goal.
+When Philpott raced cars with his friends, they would often be interviewed by Vintage Sound 93.1 FM, a station that would also help raise food for the Salvation Army through the ‘Freezing for Food’ drive.
+Philpott and others would often challenge each other and listeners to donate certain amounts of food.
+So, after a while, it only seemed natural to him to make the new entry fee for the House one can of food so he could continue donating to a good cause even while not racing.

-There’s also the new "axe-press" line, where attendees can get through the wait faster by donating 12 cans of food instead of just one.
+When asked what he hoped to raise this year, Philpott said the minimum goal is 4,000 pounds of food, though he’d like to hit 6,000 to 7,000 pounds of food.
+A few businesses in the community have already promised to help Philpott with reaching his goal, such as Merrill Hotel, Krieger’s and Reynolds Engineering.
+There’s also the new Express (or rather, Axe-press) line, where attendees can get through the wait faster by donating 12 cans of food instead of just one.
 Philpott acknowledged that it is a lot of work, but it’s all for a good cause.
 “When it goes really good, it really does make all the work worth it.”

 Philpott couldn’t say much more about the House’s rooms, not wanting to give too much away.
 However, if you’re curious enough (or brave enough) to see it for yourself, stop by Stinky’s House of Horrors at 911 East 11th Street on Halloween night.
 The House will be open at 5 p.m., and Pit Crew BBQ will also be at the House selling delicious food and giving a percentage of their earnings that night to the event so Philpott and his team can buy even more food for the Salvation Army food pantry.